 The hotel officially opened its doors in May and was developed by the team that designed the Corinthia London.
-Located in six former townhouses, one of which formerly belonging to the Mayor of Amsterdam, the hotel is a celebration of Rococo styling blended with modern finishes that work so well together it as if they hotel had always been there.
+Located in six former townhouses, one of which formerly belonged to the Mayor of Amsterdam, the hotel is a celebration of Rococo styling blended with modern finishes that work so well together it as if the hotel had always been there.

 What To Expect

 First impressions count and the Waldorf Astoria has this down to a fine art.
 As you ascend the sweeping double staircase that raises you up into the hotel lobby.
 You are greeted by the doorman, complete with bowler hat and enter the foyer floored in white veined marble with white pillars rising up to high ceilings finished in original decorative plasterwork.

 Now the hotel has this clever way of feeling intimate, but at the same time still has 93 rooms to its name.
 Maybe it is down to the entrance or the soft furnishing and pastel colours of the public areas that are so homely.

 You start your hotel experience in the reception room to the right of the entrance, your bags are checked away and you are then taken up to your room.

 The hotel has 93 bedrooms, made up of suites, superior, deluxe and lofts.
 I stayed in a queen deluxe room facing out into the garden area.

 I must admit I was completely in love with my room, it was extremely spacious at 345sqft and I from the moment I entered I knew I wouldn’t want to leave!
 Finished in cream and warm brown it was homely and tasteful, there was nothing clinical about this hotel room as so many hotels rooms can be.